priyanshu020/easybuy/README.md

 # EasyBuy - ecommerce website

-  This project is a simple ecommerce store with almost no back-end compatibiliy.
+  This project is a responsive e-commerce store with almost no back-end compatibiliy.

 ## Technologies